 Understand that the traditional second curtain of a mechanical shutter chasing the first curtain can produce the same effect.
 However, the difference between mechanical shutter (with electronic first curtain shutter) and electronic shutter performance in this regard has historically been quite big and that is again what I see with the EOS R.

 I did not encounter the issue with the R, but certain light pulsing can influence image results, potentially showing banding.
+Try different shutter speeds if this problem is encountered.
+Bokeh may be found to have slightly decreased quality when using the electronic shutter.

 As discussed, with silent shutter enabled, this camera does not make any sound while capturing images.
 Complete silence is a hard sound to share on a website, so I'll trust that you can understand this camera's ability to be stealthy in that respect.
 Disable silent shutter with the camera in the default electronic first curtain shutter mode and I can create the shutter sound audio clips.
 With no mirror locking up, this camera is still a quiet one.